East Grinstead conveyancing FAQs

 Some conveyancing solicitors in East Grinstead carry out the conveyancing on a price per hour basis and other firms will work for a fixed fee.

-If, for any reason at all, your home sale or purchase does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.
+If, for any reason at all, your home sale or purchase does not go ahead, you have the peace of mind of a No Move, No Fee guarantee.

 I'm buying a property in East Grinstead - what searches do I need?